Ravenna/llmsTxtGenerator/content/collections/pages/mobile-app-development.md

             content:
               -
                 type: text
                 text: 'We are not the biggest firm out there.
 Plenty of companies have more people.
+We bring our ' -
+                type: text
+                marks:
+                  -
+                    type: link
+                    attrs:
+                      href: 'statamic://entry::d41fba62-7ec2-40db-90cb-9e7d47e9ecb5'
+                      rel: null
+                      target: null
+                      title: 'Mobile App Development Expertise'
+                text: 'Moble App Development expertise'
+              -
+                type: text
-We bring our expertise, from working in the Seattle, WA, area for the last 15+ years, to bear on your project.  '
+                text: ', from working in the Seattle, WA, area for the last 15+ years, to bear on your project.  '
         type: column
         enabled: true
     type: columns